Buttigieg says Oval Office needs wartime veteran

 Buttigieg often sites his seven months deployed to Afghanistan, though has seldom said as directly the next president should be a wartime veteran.
-The 37-year-old former mayor of South Bend, Indiana, is the only military veteran in the field of Democrats running for president.
-He would be the only president to have served in the military since George H. W. Bush.
+The 37-year-old former mayor of South Bend, Indiana, is the only military veteran in the top tier of the field of Democrats running for president.
+He would be the only president to have served in the military since George W. Bush.

 “That perspective is needed especially when we’ve got a president who thinks that strength is the same as the chest-thumping of the loudmouth guy at the end of the bar,” Buttigieg said.